SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.4/General_Feature_Release_10.4.8.md

 <!-- MR 10.5.0 - FR 10.4.8 -->

-For every correlation rule, a number of statistics will now be stored in the *SLCorrelation.txt* log file on a daily basis.
+For every correlation rule that is executed, a number of statistics will now be stored in the *SLCorrelation.txt* log file on a daily basis.

 Example of a log entry containing correlation rule statistics: